 HBO Max app features: downloads and recommendations explained(opens in new tab)

 HBO is a name synonymous with prestige TV, from shows like Oz and The Sopranos through to Game of Thrones and Chernobyl.
 With HBO Max, it'll likely come to mean something else entirely – but that association is still a massive asset.
-In the 'Peak TV' age, HBO has more than held its own, producing the likes of Succession and Watchmen and remaining the center of the TV conversation while a streaming arms race occurred around it.
+In the 'Peak TV' age, HBO has more than held its own, producing the likes of Succession, Euphoria and Mare of Easttown while remaining at the center of the TV conversation.

-That is what HBO Max is building upon: the best TV of the last two decades, coupled with every major brand Warner can throw at it.
+That status is what HBO Max is building upon: the best TV of the last two decades, coupled with every major brand Warner can throw at it.
 Not all streaming services will survive this content war, but HBO Max has a lot in its corner, especially with its big investment in blockbuster movies.